kkajla12/Arpeggio/README.md

 ## Usage

-To begin the application, run:
+To begin the application locally, run:

 ```
 rake db:reset
 rails server
 ```

+If deploying on EC2 or other cloud hosting services, be sure to have the `aws.yml` credential file present in the `config` directory.